 Figure 4.2-1: Functional Framework for RAN Intelligence

+Note that in case of Reinforcement Learning, Model Training and Model Inference are collapsed inside the Actor.

 This section introduces the common terminologies related to the functional framework for RAN intelligence illustrated in Figure 4.2-1.